beancount/docs/docs/30_fund_accounting_with_beancount.md

     2014-07-15 open Transfer:Outgoing:FSAContribution
     2014-07-15 open Transfer:Incoming:ReimburseMedical

-The incorrect transaction is now flagged because sum of the transfers is -50 USD, not zero.
+The incorrect transaction is now flagged because sum of the transfers is `-50 USD`, not zero.

     2014-07-20 !
 "Medical expense reimbursed from FSA - with mistake" Assets:Bank:Checking                                    25 USD